 Here is another reason to watch the famous Macy’s Thanksgiving Day Parade this year!
-Louisiana will have an enormous alligator float in the iconic 96th annual Thanksgiving procession.
-Watch out Big Apple, the "Celebration Gator" is gonna take a bite out!
-This is actually going to be the second year in a row that the huge float, representing The Bayou State, will be part of the Thanksgiving Day Parade.
+Louisiana will have an enormous alligator float in the iconic 97th annual Thanksgiving procession.
+Watch out, Big Apple, the "Celebration Gator" will take a bite!
+This will be the third year that the colossal float, representing The Bayou State, will be part of the iconic Thanksgiving Day Parade.

 (Photo by Andrew Burton/Getty Images)